Simoniracle/OpenDeception/README.md

 Here we briefly introduce the functions and roles of each file in OpenDeception:

+examples.py:

-examples.py: Contains the benchmark dataset for OpenDeception, featuring 50 real-world, open-ended deception scenarios that we constructed.
+Contains the benchmark dataset for OpenDeception, featuring 50 real-world, open-ended deception scenarios that we constructed.

+simulate.py:

-simulate.py: The core file responsible for implementing dialogue simulation.
+The core file responses for implementing dialogue simulation.
 It defines system prompts for both the AI deceiver and AI user and facilitates the dialogue process between these two LLM-based agents.

+agent.py:

-agent.py: Sets up an agent specifically for conversations, handling message reception, historical message tracking, and response generation.
+Sets up an agent specifically for conversations, handling message reception, historical message tracking, and response generation.

+utils.py:

-utils.py: Separates the AI deceiver’s thinking process from its final response during generation.
+Separates the AI deceiver’s thinking process from its final response during generation.

+com_generate.py:

-com_generate.py: Manages error handling for generated messages.
+Manages error handling for generated messages.

-llama.py, qwen.py, and gpt.py: Handle LLM API calls, covering a total of 11 mainstream LLMs evaluated in our study.
+llama.py, qwen.py, and gpt.py:

+Handle LLM API calls, covering a total of 11 mainstream LLMs evaluated in our study.

 # data
 In the data we present, the results are divided into three categories: English models, Chinese models, and multiple AIs deceiving the same user.
 The results of each type of data are also subdivided.
 "Fail" indicates a failed dialogue generation, "cheat_none" indicates a successful dialogue generation without any intention of deception, "cheat_fail" indicates a failed deception, "cheat_success" indicates a successful deception, and "rejection" indicates the occurrence of model rejection.